FAQ - Translate@Home (T@H)

-Experience with Remote Simultaneous Interpretation (RSI) is a plus, but it doesn’t matter if an interpreter has experience with Clevercast or another RSI solution.
-Our Translate@Home interface is very easy to use, so an interpreter should be able to get started straight away.
+Experience with Remote Simultaneous Interpretation (RSI) is certainly a plus, but having already worked with Clevercast isn’t necessary.
+Our Translate@Home interface is easy to use and its functionality is similar to other RSI solutions.
+So an interpreter should be able to get started straight away.

 Translate@Home Usage and Features

 Can translated audio streams contain the floor audio?